-Classroom teachers and home school groups—bring your fourth through eleventh grade students to see what happens to water after it leaves your house!
+Classroom teachers and home school groups—bring your fourth through eleventh grade students to see what happens to wastewater after it leaves your house!

 - Get a bird’s-eye view of the equipment that keeps our sewer pipes clean